 pH 5.1-6.0 (acidic soil)

-No action really need to be taken here to help the soil.
-You can sometimes see unwanted plants grow, in which case you would add lime to remove, but other than that you should be fine.
+No action really needs to be taken here to help your soil.
+You can sometimes see unwanted plants growing, in which case you would add lime to prohibit their growth, but other than that you should be fine.

 pH 6.1-7.0 (moderately acidic)

-So you should need to add anything if your lawn has this level of pH.
+So you should not need to add anything, if your lawn has this level of pH.

-Some nutrients, like phosphorus, iron and manganese, become less available in soils with this level of pH, which could lead to lime-induced chlorosis.
+Some nutrients, like phosphorus, iron and manganese, become less available for absorption in soils with this level of pH, which could lead to lime-induced chlorosis.